aadityataparia/Simple-Insta/README.md

 test details -
 Write a web application allows users to upload, share and comment on images.

-Your application must implement at least the following user stories.:
+Your application must implement at least the following user stories:

 - As a user, I can register an account, sign in, and sign out
 - As a signed in user, I can upload an image